 Not getting enough restful sleep can also take a toll on your personal and professional life, leaving you groggy and tired throughout the day.

 Sleep apnea can be measured by the number of times you stop or reduce your breathing every hour.
 Together, these events are counted and referred to as the Apnea-Hypopnea Index (AHI).

 A sleep study can measure your AHI as well as the drop in your blood-oxygen levels to help determine if you are suffering from sleep apnea and how serious the condition is.

 Although many sleep doctors prescribe CPAP machines for sleep apnea, the bulky and uncomfortable device is not for everyone.
 That’s why Dr. Goldston uses sleeker oral appliances to help alleviate the symptoms of sleep apnea.

 An oral appliance is similar to a retainer or mouth guard.
 It works by slightly advancing the lower jaw or tongue, which can better open your airway during sleep.
 This type of device can improve your breathing and reduce snoring.
 Everyone’s mouth is different, so at Greenville Family Smiles we create customized oral appliances for each patient.

 Schedule Your Sleep Apnea Consultation With Dr. Goldston Today!

-Sleep is vital to your health and quality of life, so if you’re concerned you or your loved one suffers from sleep apnea, give our Greenville dental practice a call.
+Sleep is vital to your health and quality of life, so if you’re concerned you or your loved one suffers from sleep apnea, give us a call.
 We’re always happy to answer any questions you have about sleep apnea or any of the other services we offer.

 A consultation with Dr. Goldston is the perfect way to answer all of your questions and determine if sleep apnea treatment could be the best solution for your health and wellness!